žŁÀûŒ§

 Visual City at Visualization Center.

-“Visual City†at the Visualization Center in Norrköping, where large amounts of data about the city are visualized using ceiling projectors onto a physical model of the city—for example, what areas would flood at different water levels, how the sun moves on different days of the year, or how noise varies across days.
+“Visual City” at the Visualization Center in Norrköping, where large amounts of data about the city are visualized using ceiling projectors onto a physical model of the city—for example, what areas would flood at different water levels, how the sun moves on different days of the year, or how noise varies across days.
 Photo: Thor Balkhed

 Latest news from LiU

-A man and a woman shaking hands in front of a statue.
+A woman standing in front of a laptop computer.